The Complete Guide to Website Project Management

 These meeting agendas include the following:

-• Updates: This is usually a good opportunity to use check-in questions, share metrics and site performance numbers or share other general personal or organizational information.
+- Updates: Use check-in questions, share metrics and site performance numbers or share other general personal or organizational information.

 Check out other meeting agenda examples from our team if you’re looking to minimize meetings while keeping the team productive and connected.